Chance to show how good Scotland can be - Russell

 Did they over-think it against the Boks?
 "Potentially.
 I thought a lot about their blitz defence and I was almost looking more at their defence than what we could do in attack.
 So this week will be more focusing on us and what we can do to put Ireland under pressure.
 It'll be about going after them and trying to take them on."

 That's the only way Scotland know how.
 It's their best, and only, chance.
 In Darcy Graham and Duhan van der Merwe, they have lethal wings, given the opportunity.
-Graham has scored 12 tries in his last seven Tests and 24 in 38 overall.
-Van Der Merwe has seven in his last 10 and 21 in 33 caps.
+Graham has scored 12 tries in his past seven Tests and 24 in 38 overall.
+Van Der Merwe has seven in his past 10 and 21 in 33 caps.
 Those numbers are pretty special.

 Ireland will have a plan for them, of course.
 When Russell says "the quicker we can get the ball into Darcy's and Duhan's hands, the better" then one of the great defences in the global game will have something to say about it, as did South Africa, who ruthlessly shut down Scotland's attacking function.